 What kind of personal loan can you get with fair credit?

 You could qualify for secured or unsecured personal loans with fair credit.
-A secured loan is backed by collateral, or something of value that you own.
-For example, you might offer your car or money in a bank account as collateral for a loan.
+A secured loan is guaranteed by collateral, or something of value that you own.
+For example, you might use money in a savings account or a certificate of deposit as collateral for a loan.
 If you don't pay back what you borrow, the lender keeps your collateral.

 Unsecured loans don't have that requirement.
 That may mean you need to apply for an unsecured loan in a smaller amount.
 It's often easier to get approved with fair credit when you borrow less.

 As you look for personal loans for fair credit, pay attention to rates.
 Advertised rates that you see on a lender's website typically reflect the best-case scenario.
 They may be lower than what you're actually approved for.
-Prequalification could help you get a sense of your general rates.
+Getting prequalified could help you get a sense of your general rates.

 How to improve your chances of personal loan approval